DrBlury/protoflow/README.md

 `taskfile.yml` defines repeatable tasks—`task lint`, `task test`, and transport-specific helpers—so contributors share the same local workflow.
 See the [development guide](docs/development/README.md) for the full command list plus local broker hints.

 Run the full test suite with `go test ./...` (or `task test`) before sending changes.

+Pushing a semver-style tag (for example `git tag v0.3.0 && git push origin v0.3.0`) triggers the release workflow, and GitHub automatically creates a release from that tag.

 ## Contribution guidelines